OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 If you are outdoors in stormy conditions when you cast this spell, the spell gives you control over the existing storm instead of creating a new one.
 Under such conditions, the spell’s damage increases by 1d10.

-**_At Higher Levels._** When you cast this spell using a spell slot of 4th or higher level, the damage increases by 1d10 for each slot level above 3rd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 4th or higher level, the damage increases by 1d10 for each slot level above 3rd.

 ##### Calm Emotions